Embryo Cryopreservation

 - It may be necessary to perform more than one cryopreservation session in order to freeze an adequate number of embryos.

-- Cryopreservations are charged on a per session basis, with a maximum of 15 donor females per session.
+- Cryopreservations are charged on a per session basis and includes LN2 storage.
+A maximum of 15 donor females per session.
 A test straw will be thawed immediately after freezing in order to provide information on the survival and developmental potential of your stored embryos.
 An 80% survival rate is expected upon thaw.
 If we experience a failure as determined by < 50% survival, the session will be repeated at no charge.

 - Click here for current rates.